lenymo/glennmccomb-com/content/photography/standing-room-only/index.md

   name: featured
   src: standing-room-only.jpg
 ---
-I'm guilty of being buried in my phone a lot of the time.
+I'm guilty of being buried in my phone from time to time.